Fun Wedding Entertainment

 However, over the last 15 years, I have been specialising in weddings, and in that time that I have performed far in excess of 2,000 weddings.
 I have been able to see how I can influence the day in many other ways that will greatly add to the enjoyment of the day for the bride, the groom and their family and friends, other than just playing music, and that I (the DJ) is uniquely positioned, to add these extra’s, when they have the right skill set.

-Prior to around 5 years ago, at 95% of my bookings I would arrive in the evening, usually around 6pm, in order to start at 7pm, and then play music through until midnight.
-As the testimonials from that period show, the weddings were very good and I was usually able to make the wedding reception go with a bang, from 7pm onwards.
-Due to a combination of my DJ experience, music programming, music knowledge and understanding of weddings, and the many different age groups, cultures and types of people that make up a typical wedding reception.
+Prior to around 5 years ago, at 95% of my bookings I would arrive in the evening, usually around 6pm, to start at 7pm, and then play music through until midnight.
+As the testimonials from that period show, the weddings were very good, and I could usually make the wedding reception go with a bang, from 7pm onwards.
+Because of a combination of my DJ experience, music programming, music knowledge and understanding of weddings, and the many age groups, cultures and types of people that make up a typical wedding reception.

-From around 2010 I began to take a different approach, and realised that I could help the couples that were booking me to have a much more fun wedding, which was better for them, but also better for me, as it led to me enjoying my job even more, and the number of referrals increasing, and spending less on advertising.
+From around 2010 I took a different approach, and realised that I could help the couples that were booking me to have a much more fun wedding, which was better for them, but also better for me, as it led to me enjoying my job more and the number of referrals increasing, and spending less on advertising.

 It was then that I began to start taking workshops in the skills required to be a master of ceremonies, because I wanted to offer something different to that of either a traditional English Toastmaster, or that of a typical duty manager at most venues.
 I wanted to help couples with some of the tasks that a Toastmaster or duty manager would perform, such as introductions and keeping the day running to time amongst others, but to do it in a less formal, less stuffy and more fun way.

 This led to the further workshops in areas such as Public Speaking and Comedy.
-In order to improve some of the fun interaction that I was starting be involved with.
-It wasn’t about telling gags or doing a stand up comedy routine, but more importantly comic timing and use of humour, when delivering the “Love Story” about the couple.
+To improve some of the fun interaction that I was starting be involved with.
+It wasn’t about telling gags or doing a standup comedy routine, but more importantly comic timing and use of humour, when delivering the “Love Story” about the couple.
 (There will be a blog post about “The Love Story” very soon!)

 Being far more involved in the whole day, right from the wedding ceremony in the early afternoon, through to the end of the night, also means much more responsibility, as I now have an enormous impact on the day for the couple, and that is not something I take lightly.
 I am fully aware of how important the role I now play is.
 The couples that book me have placed their trust in me for the most important day in their lives, and a poor performance from me could ruin someone’s day, which is a lot of pressure.